YourFin/TDSpy/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Create a new `Tile` of name `{tilename}{tilenameSuffix}`as a child of `self`. `colorDif` is added to the parent's color, and the glues defualt to the parent's.

-### TAS
+### TAS Class
-The `TAS` class is a subclass of the built-in `dict` class, and as such any operation that can be preformed on a dict can be preformed on a
+The `TAS` class is a subclass of the built-in `dict` class, and as such any operation that can be preformed on a dict can be preformed on a `TAS`.
+Keys to the dict are the labels in the ISU TAS software, as they must be unique in any given tileset.

+#### Variables:
+`tilestring`: The massive string used to convert to the `.tds` format.

+#### Functions:

+`void addTile(Tile tile, optional str label)`: A simple wrap around the dictionary add function that enforces adding uniquely labeled tiles, and provides a default label in the tile name.

+`str printTiles()`: Dumps the `.tds` representation of the tileset.

+`void printToFile(str path)`: Writes the tileset to the file at path.
+Overwrites, not appends

+## Licence
+Mit

+© 2017 Patrick Nuckolls